AnqiAngelineWang/SOEN691/README.md

 | GBDT          | 48.01% | 83.48% | 76.65% | 23.08% | 80.12% |             80.09%               |
 | MLP           | 33.40% | 83.26% | 80.10% | 0.00%  | 81.30% |             81.55%               |

-For this case , we use the data of one year to train and the data of next year to test.
+For this case , we first split the data within one year to training and testing set to validate the data quality.
+The split rate is 4:1.
+We report the F1 score considering the data imbalance.
-Because data of 2014 and 2017 is of poor qualit, we only see the results of 2015-2016.
+Because data of 2014 and 2017 is of poor quality, the average precision we exclude these two years.

-####Comparison of sklearn and spark(different year)
+* Comparison of sklearn and spark(different year)
 | Scikit-learn next year |  2014-2015  |  2015-2016  |  2016-2017  |  2017-2018  |
 | :---------------------:|:-----------:|:----------: |:-----------:|:-----------:|
 | LR                     |    41.49%   |    78.84%   |    43.48%   |    9.01%    |